XLCYun/Event-Man/README.md

 Return a Promise which works like [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all).

 It also will clear the Promises that created by the last time emition.
-Therefore is like:
+Therefore is equal to:

 ```js
 let result = await event.emit("finished").all